Foundation Year (Year 0):

 In year two you will be supported to find a relevant and useful work placement.
 The work placement provides the experience of putting theory into practice and observing how the theory is used in an organisation, first-hand.
 This has been very well received by employers and will give you an advantage when applying for jobs after graduation.

-- Integrated Digital Marketing Communications inc Digital Promotional Campaigns (20)
+- Digital Marketing in Practise inc Work Placement (20)

 - Sports, Events and Sponsorship Marketing (20)